COMP-421: Database Systems

 (each topic between 2 and 4 lectures):

-Marking Scheme: There are four written assignments (all probably having the same weight), four project deliveries (each with the same weight), one midterm and one final.
-The scheme will likely be
+Marking Scheme: There are 3 written assignments, three project deliveries, one map-reduce exercise, one midterm, and one final.
+The scheme will be

-In assignments the students have to solve concrete problems.
+In assignments the students have to solve concrete problems (one assignment is on SQL, and students have to turn in runnable SQL statements).
 In some cases, late turn-in might not be possible (e.g., if I want to post the solution before the midterm/final).
-Otherwise, a late turn-in will result in a penalty of 10% per day (e.g. if an assignment has in total 100 points, a student achieves 80 points but turns in the assignment a day too late, then he/she will receive 80-10=70 points.
-Students will do the assignments in pairs (pair matching is done by the instructor and is different for each assignment).
+Otherwise, a late turn-in will result in a penalty of 10% per day (e.g. if an assignment has in total 100 points, a student achieves 80 points but turns in the assignment a day too late, then he/she will receive 80-10=70 points).

 Course Book: Alternative Literature